-SDSC research activities are typically undertaken jointly with faculty from relevant departments across campus, including computer science and engineering, bioengineering, biochemistry and chemistry, pharmacology, and Scripps Institution of Oceanography.
+The San Diego Supercomputer Center (SDSC) is an organized research unit of UCSD that provides world leadership in developing and applying technology to advance science.
+SDSC research activities are typically undertaken jointly with faculty from UCSD departments, including computer science and engineering, bioengineering, biochemistry and chemistry, pharmacology, physics, and Scripps Institution of Oceanography, as well as local research institutions such as The Scripps Research Institute and the Salk Institute for Biological Studies.